 - The Field Trip Authorization form must be submitted by the sponsor two weeks in advance of the prospective field trip.

-- The Field Trip Authorization form must be approved before including any field trip in a course syllabi or otherwise announcing the field trip to students.
+- The Field Trip Authorization form must be approved before including any field trip in a course syllabus or otherwise announcing the field trip to students.

 Personal Liability + Responsibility